-Access to the property from Boulder take Highway 93 south toward Golden and turn west onto Coal Creek Canyon Drive (Highway 72) and continue to the United Power Plant and turn north past gate and the residence will be on your left just past the gate.

-The existing driveway will create a little additional site disturbance and soil compaction and will require the removal of only a few trees.
+Access to the property from Boulder take Highway 36 north to Lefthand Canyon Drive and go west, continue through the town of Ward to Overland Road and turn north on Crestridge, left on Bobcat and right on Lynx.
+The existing driveway will not create additional site disturbance or soil compaction and will require the removal of no trees.
 The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is only 130 feet long therefore there no turn around will be required (see plan for details).
-The driveway is less than 400 feet therefore no pull-outs are required
+The driveway is 600 feet long therefore pullouts and turnarounds will be required (see plan for details).